 - 1. The CSD shall submit its application for authorisation to designate a credit institution or to provide any banking type of ancillary service, as required under Article 52, to the competent authority of the Member State where it is established. - 2.
 The application shall contain all the information that is necessary to enable the competent authority to satisfy itself that the CSD and where applicable the designated credit institution have established, at the time of the authorisation, all the necessary arrangements to meet their obligations set out in this Regulation.
-It shall contain a programme of operations setting out the banking type of ancillary services envisaged, the structural organisation of the relations between the CSD and the designated credit institutions where applicable and how that credit institution intends to meet the prudential requirements as set out under Article 57(1), (3) and (4) and the other conditions set out in Article 52.
+It shall contain a programme of operations setting out the banking type of ancillary services envisaged, the structural organisation of the relations between the CSD and the designated credit institutions where applicable and how that CSD or where applicable the designated credit institution intends to meet the prudential requirements as set out under Article 57(1), (3) and (4) and the other conditions set out in Article 52.

 - 3. The competent authority shall apply the procedure under Article 15(3) and (6). - 4.
-Where a CSD seeks authorisation to designate a credit institution in accordance with Article 52(2)(a), the competent authority shall, before granting authorisation to the CSD, consult the following authorities: - (a) The relevant authorities referred to in Article 11 on whether the envisaged provision of services by the designated credit institution will not affect the functioning of the securities settlement system operated by the applicant CSD; - (b) The competent authority referred to in Article 58(1) on the ability of the credit institutions to comply with the prudential requirements under Article 57. - 4b.
-Where the CSD seeks authorisation to provide banking ancillary services in accordance with Article 52(2)(b) [same legal entity], the competent authority shall, before granting authorisation to the CSD, consult the following authorities: - (a) the relevant authorities referred to in point (a) of Article 11(1); - (b) the relevant authorities referred to in point (a1) of Article 11(1) - (c) the relevant competent authority referred to in Article 4 (4) of the Directive 2006/48/EC; - (d) the competent authorities in the Member State(s) where the CSD has established interoperability links with another CSD;

-- (e) the competent authorities in the host Member State where the activities of the CSD are of substantial importance for the functioning of the securities markets and the protection of investors within the meaning of Article 22(4); - (f) the competent authorities responsible for the supervision of the participants of the CSD that are established in the three Member States with the largest settlement values in the CSD's securities settlement system on an aggregate basis over a one-year period;

-(g) ESMA and EBA.
+As from the moment when the application is considered to be complete, the competent authority shall transmit all information included in the application to the following authorities: - (a) The relevant authorities referred to in Article 11(1); - (b) the relevant competent authority referred to in Article 4 (4) of the Directive 2006/48/EC; - (c) the competent authorities in the Member State(s) where the CSD has established interoperable links with another CSD except where the CSD has established interoperable links referred to in Article 17(3a); - (d) the competent authorities in the host Member State where the activities of the CSD are of substantial importance for the functioning of the securities markets and the protection of investors within the meaning of Article 22(4); - (e) the competent authorities responsible for the supervision of the participants of the CSD that are established in the three Member States with the largest settlement values in the CSD's securities settlement system on an aggregate basis over a one-year period; - (f) ESMA and EBA.

-The authorities referred to in points (a) to (f) of the first sub-paragraph and the authorities referred to in points (a) and (b) of paragraph 4 shall issue a reasoned opinion on the authorisation within 30 days of receipt of the information referred to in the first sub-paragraph.
+The authorities referred to in points (a) to (e) of the first sub-paragraph shall issue a reasoned opinion on the authorisation within 30 days of receipt of the information referred to in the first sub-paragraph.
 Where an authority does not provide an opinion within that deadline it shall be deemed to have a positive opinion.

-Where at least one of the authorities referred to in points (a) to (f) of paragraph 4b issues a negative opinion and the competent authority wishes to grant the authorisation the matter shall be referred to ESMA, which may act in accordance with the powers conferred on it under Article 19 of Regulation (EU) No 1095/2010.
+Where at least one of the authorities referred to in points (a) to (e) of the first sub-paragraph issues a negative reasoned opinion, the competent authority wishing to grant the authorisation shall within 30 days provide the authorities referred to in points (a) to (e) of the first subparagraph with a reasoned decision addressing the negative opinion.